Vitanet-tech/Vitanet-tech/README.md

 - 📫 How to reach me: vitalsibekwe@gmail.com
 - ⚡ Fun fact: I laugh alot

-- ✨About my career line
+- ✨About my career line.
+-
 As a Cloud/DevOps Engineer, I have extensive experience in managing and deploying cloud infrastructure, implementing continuous integration and delivery pipelines, and automating infrastructure provisioning.
 I possess strong skills in scripting and programming languages such as Python, PowerShell, and Bash, as well as experience with containerization technologies like Docker and Kubernetes.
 I am also adept at troubleshooting and problem-solving in complex cloud environments, ensuring high availability and scalability.
 My ultimate goal is to enable development teams to release software rapidly, securely, and with confidence in the cloud.

 <!--